vitessio/website/content/en/docs/user-guides/configuration-basic/keyspaces-shards.md

 Tools like vtgate and vttablet consume information from the local copy of the topo.

 An unsharded keyspace typically has a single shard named `0` or` -`.
 A sharded keyspace has shards named after the keyranges assigned to it, like `-80` and `80-`.
+Please refer to the section on [shard naming](../../../concepts/shard/#shard-naming) for more info on how shards are named.